 We have constructed an all-optical tracking novelty filter based on the dynamic holographic properties of an efficient and fast infrared-sensitive photorefractive polymer.
 The photorefractive polymer was used in a two-beam coupling geometry.
-The polymer had a gain coefficient of 175 cm<sup>−1</sup> at a wavelength of 780 nm and an applied field of 72 V/µm.
+The polymer had a gain coefficient of 175 cm-1 at a wavelength of 780 nm and an applied field of 72 V/µm.
 In contrast to what has been observed in photorefractive crystals, the gain coefficient and the filter contrast are largely independent of the writing beam’s intensity ratio.
 We show images of a swinging pendulum observed through the novelty filter.

 © 2001 Optical Society of America

-Eric Hendrickx, David Van Steenwinckel, and Andre´ Persoons, "Tracking Novelty Filter at 780 nm Based on a Photorefractive Polymer in a Two-Beam Coupling Geometry," Appl.
+Eric Hendrickx, David Van Steenwinckel, and André Persoons, "Tracking novelty filter at 780 nm based on a photorefractive polymer in a two-beam coupling geometry," Appl.
 Opt.
 40, 1412-1416 (2001)